Waldmann's Theatre

 September 12, 1909 - Buys Market & Halsey Property

 Waldmann's Theatre (Opera House) was the first theatre erected in Newark (1853).
 It was owned by Fred Waldmann.
 The property was occupied in 1835 by the Volunteer Firemen of No. 5 Engine Company.
 Later it was occupied by Neptune Hose Company in 1849 and then by No. 1 Chemical Engine.
 The building opened as the Newark Theatre on October 25, 1853.
 Later the name was changed to Waller's Theatre and then to the Newark Opera House.
-It became a vaudville theatre in 1880.
+It became a vaudeville theatre in 1880.
 Sometime during the 1880's it became known as Fred Waldmann's Opera House and was run as a high-class vaudeville house.
 The property was bought by William A. Baker in 1902 and remodeled.